vinodkd/guts/src/book/01_size.md

 The most common real-world use of such a measure is estimation: when building new software or changing existing ones we like to estimate the effort involved.
 Is there a larger purpose, however - one that serves the practitioner and not just the manager?

 I posit that size is one of those basic properties of code that aids in _understanding_ and _knowing_ code as well.
 We talk routinely of small, well designed codebases that can be understood and used easily; and also of large, unwieldy codebases that are difficult to understand.
 Wouldn't it be nice to quantify those subjective statements?
-A case might therefore be made that size is one of the "thing"s that we *should* understand about code.
-Also, note that the "small" and "large" parts mentioned above point to the size of the code and  the "easy" and "difficult" parts point to its complexity; and certainly the two are related.
-So quantifying size might lead to understanding other "thing"s about code.
+A case might therefore be made that size is one of the properties that we *should* understand about code.
+Also, note that the "small" and "large" parts mentioned above point to the size of the code; while  the "easy" and "difficult" parts point to its complexity.
+The two are certainly related, so quantifying size might also lead to understanding other properties of code.

 ### Current notions of code size